youtube/rcat/README.md

     be made aware of the mapping.
 2. Support content binding, which binds RCATs to third-party content and limits the scope of any potential misuse.
 3. Does not require access to a user agent's partitioned storage.
-TT redemption implementations typically require the creation of a Signed Redemption Record (SRR) that must be cached on the user's device.
+PST redemption implementations typically require the creation of a Signed Redemption Record (SRR) that must be cached on the user's device.

 ### FLoC